 Reconciliation, which was first used by the House and Senate in 1980, is an optional procedure, but it has been used in most years.
-Over the period covering from 1980 to the present, 20 reconciliation bills have been enacted into law and four have been vetoed.2
+Over the period covering from 1980 to the present, 23 reconciliation bills have been enacted into law and four have been vetoed.2

-During the first several years' experience with reconciliation, the legislation contained many provisions that were extraneous to the purpose of reducing the deficit.
-The reconciliation submissions of committees included such things as provisions that had no budgetary effect, that increased spending or reduced revenues, or that violated another committee's jurisdiction.
+Between 1980 and 1985, the reconciliation legislation contained many provisions that were extraneous to the purpose of reducing the deficit.
+The reconciliation submissions of committees included provisions that had no budgetary effect, that increased spending or reduced revenues, or that violated another committee's jurisdiction.